 Access to genetic testing in Mexico, particularly in relation to cancer, is limited.
 This is mainly due to its high cost.
 Mexico has attempted to implement mammograms into the health service, but only around 20% of the population is covered.
-In addition, while genetic counselling has expanded globally, Mexico has yet to adopt it as a separate profession.
+In addition, while genetic counselling has expanded globally, Mexico has yet to adopt it as a distinct profession.
 As a result, there is limited access to genetic counselling in Mexico.
 In addition, the distribution of medical geneticists and the genetics infrastructure in Mexico is highly concentrated in the capital, Mexico City.
 Mexico also suffers from a high-level of heterogeneity in the population, as with many other Latin American countries, complicating the use of genomic medicine.

 - The Mexican Genome Diversity Project: The Mexican Genome Diversity Project led to the first catalogue of genomic variation in the Mexican population to be published in 2009.
 This project has contributed to the development of genomic medicine in Mexico and also the rest of Latin America.
 (Silva-Zolezzi et al, 2009)